fuad1502/oombak/README.md

 ![]()

 > [!WARNING]
-> If you encounter *top module not found* error, please ensure your top level SystemVerilog file name is the same as the top module name.
+> If you encounter *top-level module not found* error, please ensure your top level SystemVerilog file name is the same as the top-level module name.
 > Only files with `.sv` extension within the same folder as your top level SystemVerilog file are compiled.

 ### Interacting with your simulation